This post contains affiliate links. We may earn a commission when you purchase through our links, at no extra cost to you.

 - 1TB SSD standard — sufficient local storage for most remote workers

-- 2.5Gbps ethernet port handles multi-gig network connections
+- 2.5Gbps ethernet handles multi-gig network connections

 - RAM and SSD are user-upgradeable — long-term investment